 Now, as far as fairytale towns go, I’d consider Rothenburg ob der Tauber to be the jewel in Germany’s (seriously bedazzled) crown.
 Commonly recognized as one of the best medieval towns in Germany, this little slice of storybook heaven will quickly capture your heart and tie it up in a big fancy bow.
-And while Rothenburg is hardly a secret (as most critics will note), a visit is more than worth it, because while there may be heavy crowds and tourism, there is also beauty that looks like this:
+And while Rothenburg ob der Tauber is hardly a secret (as most critics will note), a visit is more than worth it, because while there may be heavy crowds and tourism, there is also a ridiculous amount of beauty.

 Of course, in an ideal world, I would happily spend days, weeks, maybe years rolling around Rothenburg like a giant human schneeball (more on this treat later), BUT… sometimes, all we have is a day.
 So, here’s a guide on how to make the most of a day trip to Rothenburg ob der Tauber (including a suggested one day itinerary at the end!)

 Rothenburg ob der Tauber: Know before you go

 Rothenburg ob der Tauber is not the only Rothenburg in Germany!
 Avoid arriving at the wrong one by confirming that you are, indeed, going to Rothenburg ob der Tauber and not one of the others.
 You may laugh, but I drove towards the wrong one for an hour before realizing my mistake, and others have caught the train to the wrong one too!